alvinhenrick/dataset/README.md

 **price** - the closing price that the item sold for (equivalent to the second highest bid + an increment)
 **item** - product name
 **daystolive** - cap for bid time in days

+Task 1 :  How many auctions were held ?
+Task 2 :  How many bids per item ?
+Task 3 :  What is the min number of bids per item ? what’s the average?
+What’s the max Task 4 :  Get the auctions with closing price > 75